txt/se25/docs/syllabus.md

 - 1 mid-session exam
 - 5 homeworks (testing software guru skills)
 - 1 final exam (for those that want to replace the mark on one of their mid-term and homework).
-- 1 essay (due Dec4) on SE ethics.
-You will have all the materials for this exam by mid-semester.
-Feel free to submit early.
+- 1 essay  on SE ethics.
 - Exams and essays are done individually.
 Everything else is done in groups of 3.
+  - Important note: while homeworks are done in groups of 3, you will be examined individually about that content.
+So make sure you understand **all** the homework material.

 Projects comprise large maintenance tasks where you have to extend someone else'e code